v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/attributes/attributeusage.md

 End Class
 ```

-<span data-ttu-id="7af84-111">If the `AllowMultiple` argument is set to `true`, then the resulting attribute can be applied more than once to a single entity, like this:</span><span class="sxs-lookup"><span data-stu-id="7af84-111">If the `AllowMultiple` argument is set to `true`, then the resulting attribute can be applied more than once to a single entity, like this:</span></span>
+<span data-ttu-id="fa629-111">Jeśli argument `AllowMultiple` jest ustawiony na `true`, otrzymany atrybut może zostać zastosowany więcej niż raz do pojedynczej jednostki, na przykład:</span><span class="sxs-lookup"><span data-stu-id="fa629-111">If the `AllowMultiple` argument is set to `true`, then the resulting attribute can be applied more than once to a single entity, like this:</span></span>

 ```vb
 <AttributeUsage(AttributeTargets.Class, AllowMultiple:=True)>